nsidc/granule-metgen/README.md

   -c, --config TEXT  Path to configuration file to display  [required] --help             Show this message and exit.
 ```
-Running **info**
+Example running **info**

         $ metgenc info --config example/modscg.ini
 #
 #
 The **process** command is used either to generate UMM-G and CNM files locally to give
-you a chance to review them before ingesting them (with -d or --dry-run option), or to
+you a chance to review them before ingesting them (with either -d, --dry-run option), or to
-kick off ingest of data and UMM-G files.
+kick off end-to-end ingest of data and UMM-G files to Cumulus UAT.

-Note: Before running **process**, you'll need to source your AWS profile, see example
-  below at Running process.
-If you can't remember if you've sourced your AWS profile,
-  it won't harm anything to run it again.
-Once run though, it's all set for your
-  working session in your active venv.
 ```
 metgenc process --help
 Usage: metgenc process [OPTIONS]